 The City of Leesburg is located in central Florida in Lake County.
 The City joined the ARP in May 1986.
-Jay Evans is the City Manager and Paul Kalv is the Director of Electric Department.
+Paul Kalv is the Director of Electric Department.
 The City's service area is approximately 50 square miles.
 For more information about the City of Leesburg, please visit www.leesburgflorida.gov.